Canada's Dairy Industry Overview

 Milk Production

 With an annual production of approximately 93.5 million hectolitres of milk, Canada showcases its efficient and robust dairy infrastructure.
-This substantial output highlights its essential role in the global dairy supply chain.
+This substantial output underscores its essential role in the global dairy supply chain.

 Dairy Population

 Canada is home to around 940,000 dairy cattle, predominantly located in Ontario, Quebec, and British Columbia.
-Additionally, the country boasts a growing dairy goat population of about 230,000, reflecting increasing demand for goat milk and cheese to meet niche market needs.
+The country also boasts a growing dairy goat population of about 230,000, reflecting increasing demand for goat milk and cheese to meet niche market needs.

 Milk Processing and Product Manufacturing

 Canada processes around 92 million hectolitres of milk annually.
-The country produces approximately 515,000 tonnes of cheese each year, offering popular varieties like cheddar and mozzarella.
-Furthermore, it manufactures around 100,000 tonnes of milk powder and 30,000 tonnes of whey, underscoring its capability in diverse dairy product manufacturing.
+It produces approximately 515,000 tonnes of cheese each year, offering popular varieties like cheddar and mozzarella.
+Furthermore, the country manufactures around 100,000 tonnes of milk powder and 30,000 tonnes of whey, highlighting its capability in diverse dairy product manufacturing.

 Key Dairy Enterprises